Trey Mancini: Professional career

+Baltimore Orioles

+Minor leagues

-The Orioles selected Mancini in the eighth round of the 2013 MLB draft.
-He signed, and made his professional debut with the Aberdeen IronBirds of the Class A-Short Season New York–Penn League that same year.
-He spent the whole season with Aberdeen, batting .328 with three home runs and 35 RBIs in 68 games.
-He began the 2014 season with the Delmarva Shorebirds of the Class A South Atlantic League and received a midseason promotion to the Frederick Keys of the Class A-Advanced Carolina League.
-In 137 games between the two teams, he compiled a .284 batting average with ten home runs and 83 RBIs.
-He began the 2015 season with Frederick, and was promoted during the season to the Bowie Baysox of the Class AA Eastern League.
-In 136 games, Mancini slashed .341/.375/.563 with 21 home runs, 89 RBIs, and 43 doubles.
+The Baltimore Orioles drafted Mancini in the eighth round, with the 249th overall selection, of the 2013 Major League Baseball draft.
+He signed, and made his professional debut with the Aberdeen IronBirds of the Low-A New York–Penn League that same year.
+Mancini spent the whole season with Aberdeen, batting .328 with three home runs and 35 RBI in 68 games.
+He began the 2014 season with the Delmarva Shorebirds of the Single-A South Atlantic League and received a midseason promotion to the Frederick Keys of the High-A Carolina League.
+In 137 games between the two teams, Mancini compiled a .284 batting average with ten home runs and 83 RBI.
+He began the 2015 season with Frederick, and was promoted during the season to the Bowie Baysox of the Double-A Eastern League.
+In 136 games, Mancini slashed .341/.375/.563 with 21 home runs, 89 RBI, and 43 doubles.

 After spending some time in Baltimore during spring training, Mancini returned to Bowie to start the 2016 season.
-He was blocked at Triple A by Joey Terdoslavich, but was promoted to the Triple-A Norfolk Tides in April 2016 as Terdoslavich struggled.
-He spent the remainder of the season at Norfolk, batting .280 with 13 home runs and 54 RBIs in 125 games.
+He was blocked at Triple-A by Joey Terdoslavich, but was nonetheless promoted to the Norfolk Tides in April as Terdoslavich struggled.
+He spent the remainder of the season at Norfolk, batting .280 with 13 home runs and 54 RBI in 125 games.